 Myopia is just another term for nearsighted- or shortsightedness.
 The condition affects about 42 percent of all Americans and is the sixth leading cause of vision loss.
 The demand for myopia treatment has emerged worldwide.
 It is now one of the top five ocular conditions listed as an immediate priority by the WHO’s Global Initiative for the Elimination of Avoidable Blindness.
 Two billion people had myopia in 2010, it is estimated that by 2020, that number will soar up to 2.6 billion.

-Signs of myopia begin to surface in school-aged kids and tends to progress through young adulthood.
+Signs of myopia begin to surface in school-aged kids and tend to progress through young adulthood.
 The goal of myopia control in Lambertville is to limit the development of the condition and minimize the impact.
 The sooner myopia treatment begins, the greater success is achieved.

 We use three proven myopia treatments for managing the progression of nearsightedness.
 Early intervention is the key.